waarp/Waarp-All/README.md

 * Pre and Post actions, and Error actions, both on sender and receiver sides
 * Works in clusters
 * REST API
 * Support for ICAP servers submission (antivirus for example)
+* Support for S3 access with GET, PUT and DELETE operations
 * And much much more!